All Episodes

 But I got to know Kevin a little bit.

-Uh and now he's the he's the mayor of Sacramento.
+And now he's the mayor of Sacramento.

 This is a very stark reminder that we still have a lot of work to do.

-Yes, we have an African American president.
+Yes, we have an African-American president.

 Yes, justice happened in a swift manner and forceful.